AugustinMORVAL/Multitask_Chatbot/README.md

 - **Whisper Large V3**: An advanced model optimized for understanding and generating spoken language, making it ideal for audio processing tasks.

-- **Pyannote**: A powerful open-source toolkit for speaker diarization by distinguishing and recognizing multiple speakers in audio recordings.
+## Ongoing Work

+- Enhancing document processing capabilities
+- Expanding supported file types for upload and analysis
+- Improving the user interface and experience

+## Future Enhancements

+- **Web Navigation**: Enable the chatbot to browse and search web content
+- **Advanced Analytics**: Provide insights based on user interactions
+- **Multi-modal Interactions**: Combine text and visual inputs

 ## Contributing

-Contributions are always welcome!
-You can fork the repository and submit pull requests for any features, bug fixes, or improvements.
+Contributions are welcome!
+Please fork the repository and submit pull requests for any features, bug fixes, or improvements.